-- "Turkish Lira" and "TL" refer to the lawful currency for the time being of Turkey, - "euro" and " $\epsilon$ " refer to the currency introduced at the start of the third stage of European economic and monetary union pursuant to the Treaty on the Functioning of the European Union, as amended, - "U.S. Dollars", "US\$" and "\$" refer to United States dollars, - "Renminbi" and "RMB" refer to the lawful currency of the PRC, which, for the purposes of this Base Prospectus, excludes the Hong Kong Special Administrative Region of the PRC, the Macao Special Administration Region of the PRC and Taiwan, and - "Sterling" and "£" refer to British pounds sterling.
+- (a) "Turkish Lira" and "TL" refer to the lawful currency for the time being of Turkey, - (b) "U.S. dollars," "US\$" and "\$" refer to United States dollars, - (c) "euro" and "€" refer to the currency introduced at the start of the third stage of European economic and monetary union pursuant to the Treaty on the Functioning of the European Union, as amended,

+(d) "Renminbi" and "RMB" refer to the lawful currency of the PRC, which (for the purposes of this Base Prospectus) excludes Hong Kong, the Macao Special Administration Region of the PRC and Taiwan, and

+(e) "Sterling" and "£" refer to British Pounds Sterling.

-No representation is made that the Turkish Lira or U.S. Dollar amounts in this Base Prospectus could have been or could be converted into U.S. Dollars or Turkish Lira, as the case may be, at any particular rate or at all.
+No representation is made that the Turkish Lira or U.S. dollar amounts in this Base Prospectus could have been or could be converted into U.S. dollars or Turkish Lira, as the case may be, at any particular rate or at all.
 For a discussion of the effects on the Group of fluctuating exchange rates, see "Risk Factors - Risks Relating to the Group and its Business - Foreign Exchange and Currency Risk."